 Not that they expected it to be easy.
-As a foreigner, Fan knew the deck was stacked against her, but Japan’s endless red tape and lack of support still came as a big shock.
+As a foreigner, Fan knew the deck was stacked against her, but the working culture in Japan, as well as endless red tape and lack of support, still came as a big shock.

 With Japan facing a huge tech talent shortage, many expected digital nomads to set up shop in the country.
 But even back in 2015, Inc. reported that Japan was the fourth least entrepreneurial country in the world, and the pandemic hasn’t done the situation any favors.